 Applicability: All federal agencies whose actions may affect the status of invasive species.

 Determinations of the likelihood of introducing or spreading invasive species and a description of measures being taken to minimize their potential harm should be part of any process conducted to fulfill agency responsibilities under NEPA.
 Considerations of invasive species should occur during all phases of the environmental process to fulfill the requirements of NEPA.
-Until the National Vegetation Management Plan specified in the EO is completed, NEPA analyses should rely on each state’s noxious weed list to define the invasive plants that must be addressed and the measures to be implemented to minimize their harm.
+Until the National Vegetation Management Plan specified in the Executive Order is completed, NEPA analyses should rely on each state's noxious weed list to define the invasive plants that must be addressed and the measures to be implemented to minimize their harm.

 Purpose: To ensure that federal agencies' programs and activities are accessible to persons with limited English proficiency pursuant to Title VI of the Civil Rights Act of 1964, as amended prohibiting discrimination based on national origin.

 Applicability: All federal agencies and recipients of federal funds, including all federal US DOT administrations, state DOTs, MPOs, and transit operators, among others.